AlmuHS/GNUMach_SMP/README.md

   To get this, we've added a call to `interrupt_stack_alloc()` to initialize the cpus interrupt stack array before call to `mp_desc_init()`.

-  This step has shown any noticeable changes yet.
+  This step has not shown any noticeable changes yet.

 ### Enable paging in the cpus (WIP)